To build a better financial future, start by looking at what you’re spending money on today.

 If you’re making a budget for the first time, start by reviewing your spending from the last six months, says Bailey.
 This will show your regular purchases, savings contributions, and bills, as well as unexpected costs.

-Categorize each purchase—like entertainment, food, and utility bills.
+Categorize each purchase, like entertainment, food, housing, and utility bills.
 You don’t have to set harsh spending limits right away, but it’s good to have a visual of where your money is going.

 If you’re looking to create a framework for your budget, there are a couple ways to go about it.
-One popular formula is the 50/20/30 rule, which divides your monthly income into three categories: fixed expenses, financial goals, and flexible spending.
+One popular formula is the 50/30/20 rule, which divides your monthly income into three categories: fixed expenses, financial goals, and flexible spending.
+You can find more about the 50/20/30 rule here.